Wanstead Park railway station: History

-The station was opened on 9 July 1894 by the Tottenham and Forest Gate Railway in the northeast of the County Borough of West Ham, 0.4 km south of the boundary with Wanstead and 2 km southwest of Wanstead Park.
+In July 1894 the Tottenham and Forest Gate Railway (TFGR), a joint venture between the London, Tilbury and Southend Railway (LTSR) and the Midland Railway (MR), opened a new railway between Tottenham and a junction just north of a new LTSR station at Woodgrange Park.
+In planning, the station was to be called Forest Gate, but the name was changed just before opening.
+The station was opened on 9 July 1894 by the TFGR in the northeast of the County Borough of West Ham, 0.4 km south of the boundary with Wanstead and 2 km southwest of Wanstead Park.

 The line was electrified in 2016-7 – whilst the working was underway (from 6 June 2016 until February 2017), trains were replaced by buses between Barking & South Tottenham (until 23 September 2016) and then through to Gospel Oak thereafter.

 Location

 The station is 360 yd from station, according to TfL's journey planner, and this interchange is suggested in the National Rail Timetable.

 London Buses routes 58, 308 and 330 serve the station.

 Services

 All services at Wanstead Park are operated by London Overground using EMUs.